 In September 2004, we completed the construction of one of the largest NBSK pulp mills in the world, Stendal.
-This state-of-the-art single line mill near the town of Arneburg, Germany, was constructed at a cost of over $1 billion (of which approximately $276 million was financed through government grants) and was designed to have an annual production capacity of approximately 552,000 tonnes.
+This state-of-the-art single-line mill near the town of Arneburg, Germany, was constructed at the cost of over $1 billion (of which approximately $276 million was financed through government grants) and was designed to have an annual production capacity of approximately 552,000 tonnes.

 Rosenthal was operating as a sulphite pulp mill and despite upgrades since its construction, the mill was at risk of being shut down as it was deemed “uncompetitive” with an annual pulp capacity of 160,000 tonnes.
 We saw an opportunity and acquired the Rosenthal mill in 1994.

 Our first entry into the forest products business came with the acquisition of a large German group of previously state-operated pulp and paper facilities.